Special Programs Offered by the Funk Heritage Center

 - Georgia History Timeline Professional re-enactors portray many famous historical characters.
 More than 2000 children attend this one-of-a-kind school field trip each October.

 - Pioneer Days - Held each May, school children K-5 will learn how people lived during the 1840s.
-An interactive musical program will also a part of 2014 Pioneer Days.

 Georgia History Timeline